mutation-irrelevant/irrelevant/README.md

 # Overview
-This repository aims to share the scripts used to conduct the study for "Investigating the correlation between mutation score and fault detection with irrelevant mutants"
+This repository aims to share the scripts used to conduct the study for "Investigating the correlation between mutants and faults with respect to mutated code"

 # Requirements
-- == Oracle JDK 1.7
+- == Oracle JDK 1.8
 - \>= python 3.6

 # Usage